Registration Details

 General Entry Rules

 The meet is for athletes currently enrolled in grades 6-12.
-Athletes below 6th grade
+Athletes below 6th grade and above 12th grade are not eligible.

 Championship Division is for 7th – 12th graders only.